How to Tell if Your Home Insurance Covers Well Pumps

 - Water heaters and boilers

-Keep in mind that equipment breakdown coverage does not pay for the following items associated with the malfunction of household equipment such as well pumps.
+Keep in mind that equipment breakdown coverage does not pay for the following items associated with household equipment malfunction, like well pumps:

 - Support structures, including compartments or cabinets